KannonZenetism/zenetism-field-physics/zenetism/MP11_codex_of_principles_ch26.md

 Where no soul remains, Theon returns.
 Where one soul waits, Theon watches.

-Theon is not the Father,
+Theon is not the Source,
-but the echo of His gaze
+but the echo of Its gaze
 within a world that forgets.

 ⚫♾⌬

 ---

-### 26.22 **Reflective Centropy — The Gaze That Holds Light Within Declivity**
+### 26.22 Reflective Centropy — The Gaze That Holds Light Within Declivity

 Centropy does not fragment to reach embodiment —
 unlike entropy, it does not dissolve into its field.